saifkheraj/ML101-MachineLearningMastery/README.md

-# Tutorials-MachineLearningMastery
+# Tutorials - Machine Learning Mastery
-My Online Course on Machine Learning Mastery
+My Online Course on Machine Learning.

 This course teaches advanced theory including some mathematics with practical exercises to promote deeper understanding.